edgar031824/MERN-API/README.md

 This API has been developed with express and moongose, Allows to the users authentication through jsonwebtoken, create accounts with asocciated projects and tasks.
 The tasks and projects have CRUD operations.
+The front-end side has been developed in react https://github.com/edgar031824/MERN-Front
 ## Available Scripts

 In the project directory, you can run: